Linda Carter: Storylines

-Weeks later, Linda meets George Knight (Colin Salmon), Elaine's partner, and his daughters, Gina (Francesca Henry) and Anna (Molly Rainford), who turn up at The Queen unannounced, with Elaine not telling Linda that George and the girls would be moving in with them.
+Weeks later, Linda meets George Knight (Colin Salmon), Elaine's partner, and his daughters, Gina (Francesca Henry) and Anna (Molly Rainford), who turn up at The Vic unannounced, with Elaine not telling Linda that George and the girls would be moving in with them.
 George reveals to Linda that he would be running The Queen Vic alongside Elaine, much to Linda's anger as Elaine co-owns The Queen Vic.
 Linda and George feud over several weeks with Linda investigating the whereabouts of George's ex-wife, Rose Knight, who is later revealed to be Cindy Beale (Michelle Collins).
 Linda later rekindles her friendship with Sharon after Anna deliberately locks them in the barrel store at The Queen Vic to mend their friendship.
 In the following months, Linda is left shocked when Dean returns and enters unannounced, claiming that he is back in Walford in aid of his daughter Jade whose cystic fibrosis has worsened.
 Having been traumatised, Linda determines to stay away from Dean but after he is revealed to be Ian and Cindy's silent partner in their new pie and mash shop business, Linda takes a stand and with Alfie's help, she leads a campaign in an attempt for people to boycott the pie and mash shop.
 Linda is later accused by Dean of having vandalised the front of the shop, which she denied.
 After being punched by George, Dean considers going to the police, but instead successfully blackmails Linda into telling him that he did not rape her which he records on tape.
 Linda later relapses and begins drinking again after Dean plays out the recording in front of everyone in the Vic as the community declare their support for Linda as it will be her first Christmas without Mick.
 As a result of the recording, people continue to side with Linda however Gina starts to doubt Linda's honesty and begins growing closer to Dean.
 Linda continues to be tormented by Dean, which ends up in her assaulting him after he resorts to pretending to be Mick texting her in order for her to meet him.